pragmasoft-ua/kite-chat/k1te-server/README.md

 ### Local DynamoDb database

-Kite chat uses DynamoDB as its NoSQL database.
-For development purposes you need docker container running `amazon/dynamodb-local` image.
+Kite chat uses DynamoDB as its NoSQL database when built with the default profile.

+For development purposes you can run DynamoDB locally using docker container with `amazon/dynamodb-local` image.

-`k1te-serverless-stack-cdktf` folder contains CDKTF local stack which launches dynamodb-local container and initializes DynamoDB database schema in it.
-Shortly, you need switch to the `k1te-serverless-stack-cdktf` folder and run
+`k1te-serverless-stack-cdktf` folder contains CDKTF local stack which launches dynamodb-local container and initializes database schema in it.

+To start local stack, switch to the `k1te-serverless-stack-cdktf` folder and run

 `npm init` followed by `npm run deploy-local`.

+When local DynamoDB container starts, you need to uncomment the following line in your `.env` file, to let DynamoDB client know it needs to connect to the local endpoint:

+`%dev.quarkus.dynamodb.endpoint-override=http://localhost:8000`

+If you don't have `.env` file, create it first by copying `.env.example.txt` and updating accordingly.

-Then once you're done, you can shut down local dynamodb with `npm run destroy-local`
+Once you're done, you can shut down local dynamodb with `npm run destroy-local`

 For more details see README.md in the `k1te-serverless-stack-cdktf` folder.